intelligent-machine-learning/dlrover/docs/online_learning.md

 - [x] Auto Resource Configuration for Training job
 - [x] Worker/PS Failover
 - [x] Worker AutoScaling
-- [x] PS Migration from a Slow Machine to a Fast Machine
+- [x] Slow Worker Pod Migration in Multi-tenancy Environment.

-Other kinds of model will be supported if needed.
+Other kinds of DL frameworks can be supported by implementing pluggable Executors if needed.

 In addition, following features are under developing and their priorities can be changed as needed.